esper-io/dev-docs/docs/home/console.md

 ![Esper Settings](./assets/NewConsole/EsperSettingsApp.png)

 **Dock & Esper Settings App**: The dock is specifically for devices in Kiosk mode.
-When a device is in kiosk mode, you can access the dock by tapping three times in the upper left corner of the screen, or by pressing the power button consecutively three times with a slight pause between each press.
+When a device is in Kiosk mode, you can access the dock by tapping three times in the upper left corner of the screen, or by pressing the power button consecutively three times with a slight pause between each press.
 When you do so, an expander arrow will slide out of the upper right corner:

 Tap the expander arrow; you’ll need to enter the password you set in the Compliance Policy.